Mouthguards are coverings worn over teeth to protect teeth from grinding and clenching or can be worn to prevent tooth damage while playing sports.

 Teeth grinding or clenching, also known as bruxism, is pretty common and can be painful and destructive to teeth.

 Day guards can protect you from teeth grinding during the day.
-Daytime teeth grinding and jaw clenching is a response to stress, but can also become chronic and can cause damage and pain.
+Daytime teeth grinding and jaw clenching are a response to stress, but can also become chronic and can cause damage and pain.

 If left untreated teeth grinding can: